Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Efficient Attention

-Building upon the hypothesis, the attention matrix in many NLP tasks holds a hierarchical low-rank structure, H-Transformer-1D \cite{zhu2021h} introduces hierarchical attention that partitions the attention matrix into different blocks with varying low-rank ranges, enabling different levels of approximation.
-This approach reduces the overall runtime and memory cost complexity to a linear scale of $O(Ld)$, with the number of hierarchy levels denoted as $M$.
-Viewing full-attention as a conditional expectation over embeddings at each location, Combiner \cite{ren2021combiner} approximates this conditional distribution with structured factorization on token regions.
+Building on the prior studies~\cite{khandelwal2018sharp, abreu2019hierarchical} that indicate a hierarchical low-rank structure in attention matrix across NLP tasks, H-Transformer-1D~\cite{zhu2021h} introduces hierarchical attention, partitioning the matrix into blocks with varied low-rank ranges for diverse approximation levels.
+This reduces runtime and memory complexity to $O(Ld)$, where the number of hierarchy levels $M$ is typically set to $\log{(L/2)}$.
+Viewing full-attention as a conditional expectation over embeddings at each location, Combiner~\cite{ren2021combiner} approximates this conditional distribution with structured factorization on token regions.
 Tokens can then attend to others either directly or through indirect attention to \textit{abstractions}, which are conditional expectations from corresponding factorized local regions.
-This approach also leverages sparse attention patterns, as discussed in the next Sec.\ref{subsubsec: sparse_attn}, to provide sub-quadratic low computation and memory complexity while maintaining full-attention expressiveness.
+This approach also leverages sparse attention patterns, as will be discussed in Sec.~\ref{subsubsec: sparse_attn}, to provide sub-quadratic low computation and memory complexity while maintaining full-attention expressiveness.

 Generally speaking, hierarchical attention mechanisms derive from the same principles of contextual locality present in natural languages as local attention.
 However, they incorporate a more elaborated structure, often designed heuristically, to strike a balance between capturing long-range contextual dependencies and maintaining low-level computational efficiency.